antonfisher/antonfisher.github.io/_posts/2018-12-14-23-00-00-drive-distributed-storage-on-raspberry-pi.md

 ![sloth-storage result](/images/posts/10-raspberry-pi-storage/sloth-storage-result.jpg)

 This is a stand-alone storage device, that can connect to WiFi and provides FTP interface to access files remotely.
-When the client copies a file to the storage, this file gets replicated to different USB drivers.
+When a client copies a file to the storage, this file gets replicated to different USB drivers.
 If the client removes some file, it gets removed from all the USB drives.

 There are two options when the storage is almost full:
-- plug in a new USB drive (the storage will start utilizing the new drive)
+- plug in a new USB drive (the storage will utilize the new drive)
 - decrease replication count using "*Replicas*" selector and get more storage space but with losing reliability.

 Replication count selector ("*Replicas*") has four positions (1-4) to choose the value.
-There are two analog gauges, the first one for storage utilization, and the second one for CPU usage.
+There are two analog gauges, the first one is for storage utilization, and the second one is for CPU usage.
-On/Off toggle switch in the final version is used to enable/disable FTP server.
-There is a yellow LED to indicate storage IO, and a red LED to indicate that an error occurred.
+On/Off toggle switch in the final version enables and disables FTP server The yellow LED indicates storage IO, and the red LED indicates that an error occurred.

 Main display switch has eight positions:
-- *Total/free/used capacity* -- storage capacity numbers
+- *Total/free/used capacity* -- storage capacity metrics
-- *Time* -- current device time (if it’s frozen then you NodeJS event loop got blocked :)
+- *Time* -- current device time (if it's frozen then your NodeJS event loop got blocked :)
 - *Error* -- scrolls the last error message
 - *Sync Status* -- shows replication queue length
-    (how many files have to be replicated/removed to reach the desired state)
+    (the number of files to be replicated/removed to reach the desired state)
 - *Drives* -- the count of detected drivers
 - *IP* -- scrolls device IP address.